arvindmn01/Taiyo_assignment/README.md

 # Taiyo-assignment

-## This repository containes the tasks done as mentoined in the application form of Taiyo.ai
+## This repository contains the tasks done as mentioned in the application form of Taiyo.ai

 ## Technologies Used:
 ```